What is the difference between powered air and supplied air respirators?

 Supplied Air Respirator

 small backup air tank, air hose, compressed airAtmosphere-supplying respirators give clean breathing air from a source free of the workspace.
-These respirators will shield individuals from many sorts of airborne toxins (particles, gases, and fumes) and, in specific cases, oxygen-deficient climates.
+These respirators will shield individuals from many airborne toxins (particles, gases, and fumes) and, in specific cases, oxygen-deficient climates.
 There are three sorts of climate-providing respirators: provided air respirators (SARs), self-contained breathing apparatus (SCBAs), and blend SARs/SCBAs.

-Supplied-air respirators (SARs) are utilized under the accompanying conditions:
+Supplied air respirators (SARs) are utilized under the accompanying conditions:

 • highly contaminated air frequently tracked down in enclosed areas;